 Six used to make payouts within the first four weeks but following the viral outbreak, only one, British Friendly, now offers payouts within four weeks of taking out cover, according to ActiveQuote.

-If you’re buying income protection to cover the COVID-19 outbreak, it’s unlikely to pay out if you’re ill for a short while or self-isolating, depending on how long the pandemic goes on.
+If you’re buying income protection, it’s unlikely to pay out if you’re ill for a short while or self-isolating.

 Most policies, whether bought by an employer or by individuals, are designed for long-term absences, so they won’t kick in until after a waiting period.